 Where can I buy individual portions of clotted cream?

 You can get little 1 oz jars of clotted cream right here.
 How cute would individual jars be for brunch, tea or a shower?

 What kind of cream should I use?

 First, use the highest quality cream you can (organic, grass-fed, local, etc).
-Second, only use pasteurized cream, NOT pasteurized cream.
+Second, only use pasteurized cream, NOT ultra-pasteurized cream.
 The ultra-pasteurized stuff just doesn’t work.
-I’ve tried it (see “Round 1” below) and I can say from experience, you’ll get the very best results with pasteurized cream and will be disappointed if you use ultra-pasteurized.
-Where to find non-ultra-pasteurized cream?
+I’ve tried it (see “Round 1” below), and I can say from experience, you’ll get the very best results with pasteurized cream and will be disappointed if you use ultra-pasteurized.
+Where to find NON-ultra-pasteurized cream?
 I get it from my local co-op or Whole Foods.

 How to Make Homemade Clotted Cream

 I recently made four batches of clotted cream to see what works the best.
 Here’s what I found… (note – if you want to go right to the recipe, scroll all the way down to the bottom of the post).

 I poured a pint of heavy cream into a 9 x 9 glass baking dish and let it sit uncovered in a 180 F oven for 12 hours.
 This is what it looked like at the end of those 12 hours:

 The yellow stuff on top is the clotted cream.
 I spooned it into a jar and used the milky leftovers in a batch of scones.
 It’s always a good idea to make clotted cream the day before you want to make scones so you don’t waste any cream.